She's in Love with the Boy: Personnel

+Critical reception

+In 2014, Rolling Stone ranked the song at #129 on its 200 Greatest Country Songs of All Time ranking.

 Music video

 The music video was directed by Marc Ball and premiered in early 1991.
 It takes place on a farm and it shows some farm animals moving to the music and it shows shots of a pre-teen couple, a young adult couple, and an elderly couple, along with Yearwood sitting on a stool singing.